dkoster95/PelicanSwift/README.md

 No Package manager? no problem, you can use Pelican as a git submodule

 ## Swift Package Manager
-QuickHatch has support for SPM, you just need to go to Xcode in the menu File/Swift Packages/Add package dependency and you select the version of Pelican.
+Pelican has support for SPM, you just need to go to Xcode in the menu File/Swift Packages/Add package dependency and you select the version of Pelican.

 #### Embedded Framework